 Will visitors see any beetles?
 Very unlikely.
 Don’t let that stop you visiting a patch of grass though.
 Learn more about What is great about Cromwell.

 If you can’t find or see the beetle take a selfie of the beetle equivalent near the town centre.

 - MAHOENUI GIANT WETA

-Near Lumsden the nearby Oreti and Aparima Rivers are the last bastions for breeding black billed seagulls.
-Yes, an endangered seagull.
-If you are enjoying the Southern Scenic Route and in the vicinity check out What’s so great about Lumsden and seagulls with black bills.
+Near Lumsden the nearby Oreti and Aparima Rivers are the last bastions for breeding black billed river gulls.
+Yes, an endangered river gulls.
+If you are enjoying the Southern Scenic Route and in the vicinity check out What’s so great about Lumsden and river gulls with black bills.

 - CANTERBURY KNOBBLED WEEVIL